mikro-orm/mikro-orm/docs/docs/naming-strategy.md

 #### `NamingStrategy.inverseSideName(entityName: string, propertyName: string, kind: ReferenceKind): string`

 Returns the name of the inverse side property.
 Used in the `EntityGenerator` with `bidirectionalRelations` option.
-The default implementation will vary based on the property kind.
-M:N relations will be named as `${propertyName}Inverse`, other kinds will use the target entity name, with first character lowercased, and `s` appended in case it's a 1:M collection.
+The default implementation will vary based on the property kind:

+- M:N relations will be named as `${propertyName}Inverse` (the property name is inferred from pivot table name).
+- Other relation kinds will use the target entity name, with first character lowercased, and `Collection` appended in case it's a 1:M collection.

-> This behavior changed in v6.3, before all the properties were named with the `Inverse` suffix as the M:N relations are.
+> This behavior changed in v6.3, before that, all the properties were named with the `Inverse` suffix as the M:N relations are now.

 ---